 Bringing together mums for mums

-Team Mum is a mighty collaboration of parenting brands, influencers, bloggers and companies.
+Team Mum will be the biggest appeal that Child.org have ever run.
 Together, we will create a support system for new mums living in a place where pregnancy and birth are unacceptably dangerous.

 What is a Team Mum Partner?